silveruby/udacity-readable/README.md

 To use the web app:

-* Install and start the API server
+* Start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, start the Front-end
-    - `create-react-app frontend`
     - `cd frontend`
     - `npm start`